tagoso/dataviz-tago-so/src/airbus-boeing.md

 ## Delivery Timeline

 Number of aircraft delivered to aviations per year.
-9.11 and COVID-19 dropped the bars.
+You remember 9.11 and COVID-19?

 ```js
 // function to draw plot